spazacomm/statamic-code-transmitter/README.md

 </p>
 <hr>

+## This is a Fork of the original statamic-code-transmitter.
+Modified to support v5 and Laravel 11.

-# Code Transmitter Fieldtype for Statamic 4
+# Code Transmitter Fieldtype for Statamic 4 & 5

 ## Description